NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RA(B) changed to be 6B with follow ups
 - 5X6 does Kidomaru's 5X activator into vanilla 5X, low crushes; has a unique super freeze animation
 - GRKnJ travels two frames slower

+6B(B) reverted to be large bounce; bounces closer; recovers one frame sooner

 #### Cosmetic